Halfway between Yosemite and San Francisco, park your car and stretch your legs in Modesto.

 Seasonally, Modesto offers some interesting sights.
 In November, you can actually watch the salmon spawn from one of the bridges east of town.
 In early spring white almond blossoms cover the trees and form gorgeous white carpets on the ground.
 At the end of March, the Modesto Marathon takes place— it’s a Boston and New York City marathon qualifier.
 With high temperatures averaging 69 degrees that month (and lows averaging 46), Modesto makes for a fantastic course.

 Modesto as George Lucas' Birthplace

 Want a little trivia?
 American filmmaker George Lucas was born in Modesto.

 Afterwards, park your car and walk to the pedestrian-only stretch of 10th Street Plaza where you’ll find restaurants, an 18-plex movie theater and perhaps live music in the summer.
-If you have an antique fanatic with you, it’s worth strolling J Street where most of the city’s 20 antique shops are clustered.
+It’s worth strolling J Street where most of the city’s art galleries, and an antique shop, are clustered.

 For more information:

 Modesto Convention & Visitors Bureau